cocoisland/beautiful-jekyll/_posts/2019-03-26-Making_Better_Investment_Decisions.md

 LogisticRegression Accuracy: 0.8517464424320828
 RandomForest ROC AUC: 0.7172292772194447
 ```
+At first glance, Logistic regression shows a higher accuracy score than RandomForest.
+This is due to Logistic regression simpler data model implementation by counting the frequency mapping of dimensional features to label output, which could easily result in higher bias and overfitting in training data model as compared to production deployment.
+RandomForest data model works by assembled a forest of ensembled trees of dimensional features subset with most signficant influence on label output.

 RandomForest comes from the ensembled data model family.
 It sees the world as group of factors contributes to a certain outcome.
 Logistic regression belongs to the Linear data model family, which sees the world with simplistic one-to-one straight line cause-effect relationship.

 ## What dimensional features does Logistic regression sees as having most impact on its prediction outcome.